What is the UNH Carpool Parking Program?

 How does it work?

 Qualified carpoolers pair up on their own.
-Once enrolled, properly permitted vehicles with two or more enrollees may park in the Mill Road Visitor lot.
+Once enrolled, properly permitted vehicles with two or more enrollees may park in the Campus Crossing Visitor lot.

 What does it mean to be “properly permitted”?

 At least two occupants must purchase faculty/staff or commuter permits and display them in the windshield.
 Commuters with sticker permits can enroll at the parking office and receive a special carpooling permit.